 Because there weren’t any guide posts available, I decided to write one myself.
 To help other travellers relax more than I did, this post describes how you can get a visa at the Beitbridge border crossing if you travel on a bus.

 My bus company says I can’t get a visa at the Zimbabwe border.
 Is this true?

 Most likely not.
 If your country is included in the list of nationalities that can get a visa on arrival for Zimbabwe, you can get your visa very quickly at the border.

-As of February 2018, a single entry visa cost 30 US$ and a double entry visa cost 45 US$ for most countries.
+February 2018 December 2022, a single entry visa cost 30 US$ and a double entry visa cost 45 US$ for most countries.
 The visas for British, Irish and Canadian citizens are more expensive.

 Why does Greyhound / *insert bus operator here* insist I should get a visa in advance before traveling from South Africa to Zimbabwe?